FAQ

 How can I upgrade, downgrade or cancel my networks subscription?

 It's easy to change your networks subscription at any time.
-Simply click on your name in the top right of the application and then click on Billing.
-Under Networks you will see a dropdown box.
+Simply click on your profile image in the top right of the application and then click on Billing.
+Under Plan you will see a number of plan options.
 Select the subscription that you would like to change to.
-Then click the Update Plan button.
 You may need to delete some networks before you can downgrade your subscription and can of course export the data before deleting them.
 For example, if you have a private network and want to downgrade to a plan that does not include private networks you will first need to delete these networks or make them public.

-If you would like to cancel your subscription completely you can do so by navigating to Account Settings and then clicking on Delete Account.
+If you would like to cancel your subscription completely you can either downgrade to the free option or you can naviate to Profile and then click on Delete Account.
 This will remove all networks, surveys and other information associated with your account.
 It will also cancel your current subscription immediately.

 How can I reset or change the device that I use for two-factor authentication?

 Two-factor authentication, or 2FA for short, is a feature that's available to Enterprise and Partner customers.
-If you still have access to the device that is registered with your account and the app that you used (such as Google Authenticator) on that device, you can simply disable two factor from the account settings menu and then set it up again on a new device.
+If you still have access to the device that is registered with your account and the app that you used (such as Google Authenticator) on that device, you can simply disable two factor from the Profile tab and then set it up again on a new device.

 Security